 Lastly, the authorization server should provide two buttons to the user, to allow or deny the request.
 If the user is not logged in, you should provide a login prompt instead of an “allow” button.

-If the user approves the request, the authorization server will generate an access token and redirect to the application with the token information.
-If the user clicks “deny,” the server redirects to the application with an error code in the URL.
+If the user approves the request, the authorization server will create a temporary authorization code and redirect the user back to the application.
+If the user clicks “deny,” the server will redirect back to the application with an error code in the URL.
+The next section goes into details of how this response should be handled.